daddyshortlegs/pi-cluster/README.md

 to the internet (via wifi in our case).

-Then do `sudo netplan apply` on each node
+Then do `sudo netplan apply` on each node.

+N.B.
+Ubuntu Desktop will use Network Manager and you will get conflicts with networkd (as the renderer).
+You should use Ubuntu Server.

 To permanently set a hostname do: